 The 4-H Record Book is a summary of what you have done for the year.
 The goal of 4-H is to build life skills of the youth members.
 Goal setting and reflection are tools that help youth learn.
-Chippewa County 4-H Record Books are due to the Club Advisor on August 31st or the date set by your club.
-Your 4-H club will have an adult committee who will then review the book, complete the comments section and turn in as a group, for county level judging the second week in September.
+Chippewa County 4-H Record Books are due to the Club Advisor on the date set by your club.
+Your 4-H club will have an adult committee who will then review the book, complete the comments section.

-Record book covers printed on dark green paper are available at the UW-Extension Office.
+Record book covers printed on dark green paper are available at the Extension Office.
 Or you are welcome to print your own on dark green cardstock or dark green paper.

 Your 4-H record book should be a reflection of your 4-H experience in the past year.
 Please feel free to personalize it with pictures, drawings or descriptions of your projects and activities.
 Please do not include any 3-D objects.
 All records must fit neatly into a binder or report cover.